compsocialscience/summer-institute/2020/maastricht/apply.md

 **Application Deadline: 25 March 2020**

-Applications can be sent by email to: monika.leszczynska@maastrichtuniversity.nl & catalina.goanta@maastrichtuniversity.nl.
+Applications can be sent by email to sicssmaas@gmail.com.

 <br />